What to Know About the BALANCE Model for GLP-1s in Medicare and Medicaid and the Medicare GLP-1 Bridge

 CMS is proposing temporary expansions of Medicare and Medicaid coverage of GLP-1s for obesity through demonstration programs

-CMS has proposed a two-step approach to expanding coverage of GLP-1s for obesity in Medicare – a temporary payment demonstration for 2026, known as the Medicare GLP-1 Bridge, and a new Center for Medicare and Medicaid Innovation (CMMI) model, known as the BALANCE Model, beginning January 2027.
-For Medicaid, GLP-1 coverage will be expanded through the BALANCE Model beginning in May 2026.
-The BALANCE Model ends for both state Medicaid agencies and Medicare Part D plans in December 2031.
-(See Figure 2 for a timeline of key activities associated with the GLP-1 coverage demonstrations.)
+CMS initially proposed a two-step approach to expanding coverage of GLP-1s for obesity in Medicare – a temporary payment demonstration for 2026, known as the Medicare GLP-1 Bridge, and a new Center for Medicare and Medicaid Innovation (CMMI) model, known as the BALANCE Model, that was originally scheduled to begin in January 2027 and end in December 2031.
+CMS has recently announced an indefinite delay in implementation of the BALANCE Model, however, and an extension of the GLP-1 Bridge through the end of 2027 (as described below).

 For beneficiaries enrolled in the Low-Income Subsidy (LIS) program, the LIS cost-sharing subsidies will not apply in the Medicare GLP-1 Bridge.
-This may make it more difficult for low- and modest-income beneficiaries who are otherwise eligible to participate to take advantage of coverage under the short-term demonstration in 2026 if the $50 monthly copayment is unaffordable.
+This may make it more difficult for low- and modest-income beneficiaries who are otherwise eligible to participate to take advantage of coverage under the short-term demonstration in 2026 and 2027 if the $50 monthly copayment is unaffordable.

 According to CMS, the BALANCE Model aims to increase access to GLP-1 medications and healthy lifestyle interventions to help people on Medicare and Medicaid improve their overall health.
-Under this model, CMS will negotiate with manufacturers of GLP-1s to provide lower prices to the state Medicaid programs and Medicare Part D plans that choose to participate in the model.
-For beneficiaries to be eligible under the BALANCE Model in either Medicaid or Medicare Part D (including Part D LIS enrollees), providers must attest that they meet certain clinical criteria, including qualifying for a GLP-1 for a currently covered use (such as type 2 diabetes or sleep apnea) or for use to treat obesity based on similar clinical criteria as applied in the Medicare GLP-1 Bridge (Figure 3).
+Under this model, CMS negotiated with manufacturers of GLP-1s to provide lower prices to the state Medicaid programs and Medicare Part D plans that choose to participate in the model.
+For beneficiaries to be eligible under the BALANCE Model, providers must attest that they meet certain clinical criteria, including qualifying for a GLP-1 for a currently covered use (such as type 2 diabetes, cardiovascular disease risk reduction, or sleep apnea) or for use to treat obesity based on similar clinical criteria as applied in the Medicare GLP-1 Bridge (Figure 3).

 In addition to offering lower prices for GLP-1s, this model will provide patients with access to lifestyle support programs at no cost, which are intended to support medication adherence as well as increase GLP-1 effectiveness.
 (Details about these programs are not yet available.)
 These lifestyle support programs will be provided by participating manufacturers.
 As part of their agreements with CMS, the manufacturers must demonstrate how these lifestyle support programs will meet the program requirements, including encouraging healthy eating and increasing physical activity, supporting medication adherence, ensuring engagement with the program on a regular basis, and ensuring availability of this program to all patients receiving these medications, either online or offline for those who have limited digital access.
 However, prescribing providers will not be required to document that patients are actively participating in these lifestyle support programs as part of attesting to their eligibility for the model based on other clinical criteria.

 Participation in BALANCE is voluntary for drug manufacturers, state Medicaid agencies, and Medicare Part D plans.
-The date for manufacturers to notify CMS of their interest in participating was January 8, 2026; for Medicare Part D plans is April 20, 2026; and for state Medicaid programs is July 31, 2026 (Figure 2).
+The date for manufacturers to notify CMS of their interest in participating was January 8, 2026; for Medicare Part D plans was April 20, 2026; and for state Medicaid programs is July 31, 2026 (Figure 2).

 Drug Manufacturers